marko-domic/botocrypt.aggregator/README.md

 * [CEX.IO](https://cex.io/)

+## Registered currencies

+Currencies with which Aggregator service works are:

+* BTC
+* USD

 ## Running the application locally

 There are several ways to run a Botocrypt Aggregator service and initializer on your local machine.